francisy9/hs-card-game/README.md

 1. User would connect their wallet to the program and initialize a user stats PDA account (if it's their first time), that stores their score
 2. PDA account also records the player's active game, so they could reconnect to it if the game account public key wasn't stored properly
 3. User could then initiate a game account that challenges another player to a game
+4. Once the game begins, users can only interact with the game account if it is their turn (enforced by a signer check)
-4. As the game concludes, their scores on their respective user stats PDA accounts will be updated accordingly
+5. As the game concludes, their scores on their respective user stats PDA accounts will be updated accordingly

 ### Features to be added
+1. Add other attributes to the card (e.g. taunt, units that can buff allies, spells etc.)
 1. Unity implementation to make the game not just have a CLI simulator
 2. Add NFT as cards (currently, cards are passed in from the front end and can take any arbitrary values)
 3. Add deck feature (at each turn, the player would draw a random card from their deck)